 We’re aware that many reservists have difficulty in obtaining diving medicals through service sources.
-Although not specifically mentioned in the published leaflet, Lt Col Andy Cockhill, SO1 Reserves in Defence Primary HealthCare Services (DPHC), has clarified that all reservists are entitled to have their diving medicals complete through service sources.
-If anyone has difficulties then he has offered to assist and can be contacted at [email protected].
+Although not specifically mentioned in the published leaflet, HQ Defence Primary HealthCare Services (DPHC), have clarified that all reservists are entitled to have their diving medicals complete through service sources.
+If anyone has difficulties then they can be contacted at [email protected].

 In due course, regional contacts will be put in place for reservists wishing to access service medical facilities.
 Details of these can be found on the intranet at the following link:

 (note that you will need to copy and paste this link)

 In order to complete a service diving medical the doctor signing off the medical requires access to primary healthcare records.
 This can be difficult to achieve for members of the reserves as the doctor signing off the medical is unlikely to be their normal GP.

 In order to help members of the reserves gain a service diving medical the Institute of Naval Medicine (INM) have stated that the following process should be used.
 This ensures that primary healthcare information is passed to the doctor conducting the service diving medical:

 - Print off the HSE document at http://www.hse.gov.uk/diving/fact-sheet-and-medical-questionnaire.pdf

 - Take it to the GP and get them to sign, date and stamp the Annex 1.

 - Print out leaflet 12-03 from BR1750A and take this with the signed Annex 1 to the doctor who will conduct the service diving medical.

 - Get a medical and get the BRd 1750A signed, stamped and dated.